·

 With average temperatures ranging from 17°C | 63°F to a still warm 26°C | 78.°F, the Seoul weather in September is simply wonderful.
 It cools down as we head into Seoul’s incredible autumn season, but jeans and multiple layers are all that’s required for exploring comfortably this month.

-You don’t need more than a light jacket and layers to explore Korea comfortably in September.
+You don’t need more than a light jacket and leggings to explore Korea most days in September.

 The humidity decreases quickly in Seoul in September, and by the end of the month, it sits at just 3%.
 There are about 9 days of rain, totalling approximately 170-mm, on average, but it’s not really anything to worry about.